-- 21.5.1 the bowler's back foot must land within and not touching the return crease appertaining to her stated mode of delivery. - 21.5.2 the bowler's front foot must land with some part of the foot, whether grounded or raised - on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and - behind the popping crease.
+- 21.5.1 the bowler's back foot must land within and not touching the return crease appertaining to her stated mode of delivery. - 21.5.2 the bowler's front foot must land with some part of the foot, whether grounded or raised

+- on the same side of the imaginary line joining the two middle stumps as the return crease described in clause 21.5.1, and

+- behind the popping crease.

-For televised matches, the third umpire shall review television replays of the bowler's feet landing and, if he/she is satisfied that not all the requirements have been met, he/she shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
+For televised matches, the third umpire shall review television replays of the bowler's front foot landing and, if he/she is satisfied that any of these three conditions have not been met, he/she shall immediately advise the bowler's end umpire who shall in turn immediately call and signal No ball.
 See clause 41.8 (Bowling of deliberate front foot No ball).